wireapp/wire-server-deploy/offline/demo-onebox.md

 ## Use the hetzner robot console to create a new server.

-Select Ubuntu 18.04 or Ubuntu 20.04 on an ax101 dedicated server.
+Select Ubuntu 20.04 on an ax101 dedicated server.

 If not using Hetzner, for reference, the specs of the ax101 server are: